Terra-AUS/TerraAustralis/SECURITY.md

 ## Supported Versions

-See our website for versions of AustraliaCash Core that are currently supported with security updates: https://bitcoincore.org/en/lifecycle/#schedule
+See our website for versions of TerraAustralis Core that are currently supported with security updates: https://bitcoincore.org/en/lifecycle/#schedule

 ## Reporting a Vulnerability